-AP Pre-Calculus

-Prerequisites: A- in IM3+ or 96% in IM3
+AP Pre-Calculus Course Code: HS3012 Duration: Year Prerequisites: IM3+ or IM3 Credits: 1.0

 This course is designed to provide students with the opportunity to prepare for Calculus AB and BC and establish a strong foundation in functions.
 It covers a range of essential topics, including functions and their properties, polynomial and rational functions, exponential and logarithmic functions, trigonometric functions, conic sections, and sequences and series.